jasonshyang/jasonshyang.github.io/_tabs/about.md

 ---

 ## 📄 Resume
-Over the course of my career so far, I’ve cultivated a strong track record in product development, business management, and customer-centric design.
+Over the course of my Product / Business career, I’ve cultivated a strong track record in product development, business management, and customer-centric design.
 My experience spans 10+ years, including roles at JP Morgan Chase and HSBC Group, where I worked in regional and global capacities across China, Asia Pacific, and the UK headquarters.

+### Solstice Labs
+**Senior Engineer** (Apr 2025 - Present, Remote)
+A new start ... 😊

 ### JP Morgan Chase
-**Senior VP Product Developer** (Dec 2022 – Present, London)
+**Senior VP Product Developer** (Dec 2022 – Apr 2025, London)
 - Led product development with a team of 30 engineers to build a retail banking platform.
 - Designed core product logic for a scalable credit card system adhering to UK consumer credit regulations and supporting multiple jurisdictions.
 - Architected payment handling logic for a credit card payment processing system, integrating UK Faster Payments Service, Direct Debit, and Card Payment.
-- Developed customer-centric user journeys to address complex scenarios like disputes and closures.
+- Developed customer-centric user journeys to address complex scenarios like disputes, closures and debt collections.
 - Established a comprehensive product risk control framework for monitoring system performance, exceptions, and customer outcomes.

 ### HSBC